hyperledger-labs/perun-doc/source/go-perun/tutorial/getting-started.rst

 .. _Getting Started:

-Getting Started
+Dependencies
 ===============

-First we setup some dependencies: Golang and ganache-cli.
+First we need to setup some dependencies: Golang and ganache-cli.
 But no worries, we will walk you through it 😌

 Tutorial Source Code
 --------------------